anam-hossain/phpcart/README.md

 ## Integrations

+#### Laravel 5.5+ integrations

+##### Package Discovery
+`Anam\Phpcart` utilize the Laravel's package auto discovery feature.
+So, you don't need to add manually Service provider and Facade in Laravel application's config/app.php.
+Laravel will automatically register the service provider and facades for you.

-Laravel 4 and Laravel 5 integrations
+#### Laravel < 5.5 integrations

 Although PHPCart is framework agnostic, it does support Laravel out of the box and comes with a Service provider and Facade for easy integration.